General Residency Program

 - The residency season typically runs from May through November.

-- an enthusiastic, resourceful staff devoted to providing each artist with a productive, enriching residency experience
+- an enthusiastic, resourceful staff devoted to providing each artist with a productive,

 - the opportunity to undertake ambitious installations on the grounds – including material, equipment and labor support for approved projects

-- an Open Studios event at the end of each residency session to highlight the artists’ work process
+- an Open Studios event at the end of each residency session to highlight the artists’

 - international component: approximately a third of the artists-in-residence come from outside the U.S.